dead-tech/dead-lang/README.md

 * `nop`
 * `halt`

-For more informations about the instructions and their usage checkout the [examples folder](examples/) in the repo.
+For more information about the instructions and their usage checkout the [examples folder](examples/) in the repo.

 ## Dependecies
-This project currently has zero dependecies other than the standard library.
+This project currently has zero dependencies other than the standard library.

 ## Building